Louis Mailloux Affair: Caraquet after the incident

 More than a century after the Affair, the words of Frank McKenna and Jane Barry have shocked the public.

 Joseph Pelletier was replaced as parish priest of Caraquet in 1876 following the Louis Mailloux affair.

 After the riots, James Blackhall left Caraquet for Montreal.
 The population continued to do business with Robert Young.
 His son Frederick T. B. Young, his grandson Frederick G., and Doug Young, another descendant, were all elected to the provincial or federal parliament.

 The street where the shooting occurred is now known as Patriots' Street.
 André Albert's house no longer exists, but in 1986, the Patriots Tribute monument was inaugurated at that location.
 It consists of a granite stele flanked by two Acadian flags and bears the inscription "TRIBUTE TO THE PATRIOTS – HERE, on January 27, 1875, a group of patriots, including Louis Mailloux, revolted against the application of the King Law, which prohibited the teaching of religion at school."
 A street in the Le Bouthillier neighborhood, where most of the fishermen from Caraquet and protagonists in the riots came from, is named in honor of Louis Mailloux.
 The city's high school also bears his name.

 In 1997, the Saint-Sauveur and Saint-Simon riots occurred when parents protested the closure of their school and were met with force by the Royal Canadian Mounted Police.
 Jane Barry, New Brunswick's Solicitor General, caused controversy in the Legislative Assembly by suggesting that the people of the Acadian Peninsula resort to violence to achieve their goals, alluding to past incidents like the Caraquet riots.
 The Caraquet City Council demanded public apologies from her.
 Prime Minister Frank McKenna "had previously remarked on a history of rebellion or violence in the Acadian Peninsula when their wishes do not go their way."
 In 2007, Member of Parliament Paul Robichaud introduced a motion for an apology in the Legislative Assembly.
 Education Minister Kelly Lamrock requested changes to the text, removing any mention of apologies and references to Frank McKenna and Jane Barry.

+2025, the 150th anniversary of the event, was declared the "Year of Louis Mailloux" in Caraquet, and the event was commemorated with activities created to inform younger generations of the event and its importance in local history.